Àngel Pla

+Life

 Pla was born in Barcelona, Spain, in 1930.
 He was raised in France until 1936, when the family returned to Spain.
 Pla attended Escola de la Llotja, an arts and design school in Barcelona, while working as an apprentice, from the age of 17 until he was 20 years old.

 He moved to Andorra in 1958 to accept a job offer as a craftsman in the workshop of Jaume Bordas, on Avenida Meritxell.
 Pla was one of a number of Spanish artists to settle in Andorra during the era, including sculptor Sergi Mas and poet Esteve Albert i Corp.